A new look at Levi-Civita connection in noncommutative geometry: Existence and uniqueness of Levi-Civita connection for strongly -compatible metrics

-The authors would like to thank Ulrich Krahmer for several useful comments and discussion, in particular pointing out to them the reference \cite{heckenberger_etal} and Proposition \ref{uliremark}.
-They would also like to thank Aritra Bhowmick for helping them with the computer aided computations of Theorem \ref{explicitform} and Theorem \ref{theoremfinal}.
+The authors would like to thank Ulrich Krahmer for several useful comments and discussion, in particular pointing out to them the reference \cite{heckenberger_etal}.
+D.G will like to thank D.S.T, Government of India for J.C.
+Bose National Fellowship.
+S.J will like to thank D.S.T, Government of India for the Inspire Fellowship.